Trade of the Day: iShares J.P. Morgan USD Emerging Markets Bond ETF (EMB) | InvestorPlace

 Because you are short a naked put in this ratio put debit spread, you could be obligated to buy 100 shares of EMB at the $107 strike price for every 1 contract that you are short of the EMB Dec.
 15th $107 puts.
 So, to avoid that, you’ll want to exit if EMB gets down to $107.

-Follow our Facebook page to receive each Trade of the Day direct to your News Feed.
+Follow our Facebook page to receive each Trade of the Day direct to your News Feed — and join the conversation.

 Ken Trester is editor of the popular Maximum Options program.
 Trester has been trading options since the first exchanges opened in 1973 with a winning streak that goes back to 1984 with money-doubling average annual profits since 1990.